 Abstract

-Adaptation requires alignment of population traits with traits that maximize fitness given the environmental conditions.
-The path toward adaptation, however, is subject to both deterministic and stochastic forces altering ecological dynamics.
-Although stochasticity has some known effects on evolution, the effect of stochasticity on evolutionary processes via the effect on ecological dynamics is poorly understood.
+The path toward adaptation is often visualized as a deterministic trajectory toward a fitness peak, but stochastic processes such as genetic drift may overwhelm selection and hinder adaptation.
+Moreover, ecological dynamics may move fitness peaks as the paths are followed, generating eco-evolutionary dynamics.
+Those dynamics may be subject to (sometimes strong) stochastic processes from demography and the environment.
+However, the effect of such stochasticity on evolution via its effect on ecological dynamics is poorly understood.
 Classic eco-evolutionary theory typically rests on the assumption of ecological equilibrium or a separation of evolutionary and ecological time scales, but here we relax these assumptions and evaluate patterns of adaptation in a population subject to both environmental and demographic stochasticity.
 We show that stochasticity can alter population dynamics and lead to unexpected evolutionary outcomes.
 We also show, however, that these outcomes can be understood as being governed by transient evolutionary attractors (TEAs) that alter the path of evolution but that may not be visible through an equilibrium lens.
-We further show that harvesting that maintains populations in transient states can redirect evolution away from an ESS and toward the transient optima.
-Our results clarify that considering the path toward adaptation during transient periods can greatly improve our understanding of the path and pace of evolution.
+We further show that harvesting that maintains populations in transient states can redirect evolution away from an ESS and toward these TEAs.
+Our results reveal that considering the path toward adaptation during transient periods can greatly improve our understanding of the path and pace of evolution.

+Significance

+Understanding and predicting adaptive evolution requires understanding the map between traits and fitness.
+This mapping varies with ecological conditions, generating eco-evolutionary dynamics.
+Previous approaches to eco-evolutionary dynamics have focused on equilibrium conditions, but we show that fitness peaks may be predictably different during transient (non-equilibrium) periods.
+Our ability to predict the path of adaptation for threatened species, infectious diseases, harvested populations, or invasive species, all of which persist in non-equilibrium states, thus depends on a shift of evolutionary thinking toward non-equilibrium approaches.

 Introduction